-While at first glance Glen Spey seems a quiet hamlet in the wilderness where not much happens, don’t be fooled: It’s the home of Fourth of July parades, town-wide yard sales, holiday community gatherings and all the beloved hometown celebrations and occupations that make you realize some things never change, and people will be people wherever they gather.
+Glen Spey real estate for sale is a rarity.
+At the publishing of this page, there was just one listing available in the hamlet.
+Why?
+First, the community; while at first glance Glen Spey seems a quiet hamlet in the wilderness where not much happens, don’t be fooled: It’s the home of Fourth of July parades, town-wide yard sales, beauty, holiday community gatherings and beloved small town traditions and occupations that make one feel that some things in life never change, and people are beautiful people wherever they gather.

 Second, the natural beauty; in the 1880s, Singer Sewing Machine President George Ross Mackenzie arrived in South Lebanon in Sullivan County, and was struck by how much the area reminded him of the River Spey region in Scotland.
 He had the the place renamed Glen Spey, and so it has remained to this day, a hamlet in the Town of Lumberland.
 Rivers, waterfalls and natural springs are typical of Sullivan County, and another Lumberland hamlet, Pond Eddy, is right on the Delaware River, a center of boating and fishing.
 This is a pretty area.

 Well-heeled friends of the sewing machine magnate built the mansions that brought fame to Glen Spey in the late 19th century.
 Three of those houses remain, including the beautiful Burn Brae which is now a draw for ghost hunters!